 Peru has it all.
 It is one of the most spectacular, culturally dense, and interesting countries to visit on the globe.
 And it’s quickly rising to the top of must-visit places in the world thanks to the exquisite landscapes, colonial architecture, and cultural diversity that this welcoming country offers.

-The northern coast of Peru has pristine beaches and sublime surfing spots including the beach town of Chicama where you’ll find the world longest left-breaking wave.
+The northern coast of Peru has pristine beaches and sublime surfing spots, including the beach town of Chicama where you’ll find the world’s longest left-breaking wave.
 Chachapoyas, also in Northern Peru, is home to one of the tallest waterfalls in the world, Gotca Waterfall, a jaw-dropping sight that will forever linger in your memory.
-And for hiking, head to Huaraz in the central Peruvian Andes mountains which has epic trails leading to beautiful crystal clear alpine lakes.
+And for hiking, head to Huaraz in the central Peruvian Andes mountains which have epic trails leading to the beautiful crystal clear alpine lakes.